 WHY DO WE ALL HAVE TO BE SOMETHING?

-I just feel like, what’s the point?
-I’ve always loved being alive but I hated the idea that all life had to offer was the potential for a good job.
-Yeah, you could get a family… but that doesn’t seem to be enough anymore.
+I’ve always loved having a life, but I hated the idea that all life had to offer was the potential for a good job.
+It seemed as though simply wanting to settle down and create a family and a home was simply not enough.

-It never seemed acceptable to say I just wanted to have a family and be retired now and enjoy my life now.
+It never seemed acceptable to say I just wanted to be a mom.

 I JUST WANT TO BE CONTENT